Bonnet2B1/so_long/readme.md

 To play this game, copy the following commands in your terminal.

-	cd ~/so_long    # go to the game folder make re    # compile the game
+	cd ~/so_long    # go to the game folder make    # compile the game
 	./so_long map.ber    # play the game with the map (here map.ber)